zacharylyj/lambda_multi_parallel_gpt_calling/README.md

 ## Limitations
 - Ensure the environment variable API_KEY is set correctly.
 - Adjust ```CHUNK_SIZE``` and ```DELAY_BETWEEN_CHUNKS``` as needed based on the API's capacity and rate limits.

+### Learn more
+- If you have any questions
+- dont call me
+- dont text me
+- dont contact me
+- Cause I cant help you only god can